waynegramlich/ezcad3/README.md

 * Second, a bunch of material removal operations (e.g. holes, pockets, exterior contour removal, etc.)

-The details of these operations are deferred until later.
+The details of these operations are described much further below.

 After each part is designed, there is a final step of placing each part into the final assembly.
 A single part or sub-assembly can easily be replicated multiple times in the final assembly.

-Once the final assembly is present, it can be viewed using the appropriate
+Once the final assembly is present, it can be viewed using the appropriate visualization tool.
+Currently, both VRML (i.e.
+.wrl files) and OpenSCAD (i.e. .scad files) are supported for visualization.

 ### A Quick Example